karinathpa/karinathpa/README.md

 💼 I'm deeply invested in the transformative power of data, especially in testing and analytics, to bring about industry revolutions and achieve measurable success.
 I aim to leverage data's potential to forge innovative solutions and push forward the frontiers of data intelligence.

-⚡ Fun fact: I love to cook, Reading Novels and trekking.
+⚡ Fun fact: I love to cook, reading Novels and trekking.

 ## ⚡ Technologies
 ![AWS](https://img.shields.io/badge/-AWS-gray?style=flat-square&logo=amazon)